Right. I've finished another Wang Dulu novel. Caifeng Yinshe Zhuan 彩凤银蛇传.

 A review of the one-volume Wang Dulu novel Yongzheng and Nian Gengyao (《雍正与年羹堯》)。

 At long last... a Wang Dulu novel that isn't very good.
-This kind of political intrigue fiction probably demands a Jin Yong rather than a Wang Dulu.
+This kind of political intrigue fiction probably demands a Jin Yong.
 He's off his element here.

-The novel also suffers from too many plot-holes.
+The novel also suffers from plot-holes.
 How on earth is someone going to impersonate an allegedly mad Yinzhen for months, when the Kangxi Emperor might visit him anytime?
-How come Prince Yinzhen can fight better than some of these "top 10" fighters from Jiangnan?
-Like Chen Jialuo, Nian Gengyao seems genuinely stupid: he proposes a truce and support for the future Manchu emperor based on mere trust alone.
+How come Prince Yinzhen can fight better than some of these "top 10" Jiangnan fighters?
+Like Chen Jialuo, Nian Gengyao seems genuinely stupid: he proposes a truce and support for the future Manchu emperor on mere trust alone.

 The ending is decent but expected (Lü Siniang) but I suffered from spells of ennui while reading this book.
 Wang Dulu simply isn't at his best here.